Calibrating Generative Models to Distributional Constraints: Simulations: Determining when CGM Thrives and Struggles

-For CGM-relax we observe that the regularization parameter $\lambda$ trades off between constraint satisfaction and deviation from the base model (\Cref{fig:synthetic-exp-1}B).
-With large $\lambda$ the model deviates little from $p_{\thetabase}$ but does not satisfy the constraint, whereas for small $\lambda$ the model satisfies the constraint but has KL to $p_{\thetabase}$ that exceeds that of the maximum entropy solution.
-For CGM-reward, we observe that increasing $N$ results in more accurate recovery of the variational parameters $\mbalpha^\ast$ and thereby a better approximation to the maximum entropy solution.
+For CGM-relax, the regularization parameter $\lambda$ trades off between satisfying the constraint (small $\lambda$) and deviating from the base model (large $\lambda$) (\Cref{fig:synthetic-exp-1}B).
+For CGM-reward, increasing $N$ results in more accurate recovery of $\mbalpha^\ast$ and thereby a better approximation to the maximum entropy solution.
 For appropriate hyperparameters, both solve the calibration problem to high accuracy.
-In the remaining experiments, we perform grid-search to select $\lambda$ in CGM-relax and use $N=10^5$ samples to estimate $\mbalpha^\ast$ in CGM-reward.

-\textbf{Upweighting rare events.} Increasing the proportion of generations belonging to rare classes is central to applications including protein ensemble modeling \citep{lewis2024scalable} and reinforcement learning \citep{okelly2018scalable}.
-To assess the performance of CGM in this setting, we consider variations of the GMM reweighting problem in which we consider increasingly small mixture proportions $\pi=\mathbb{E}_{p_{\thetabase}}[\mbh(\mbx(1))]$ of the mode to upweight by calibration.
-We vary $\pi$ from $\mbh^\ast=0.8$ (already calibrated) to $10^{-5}$ and use a constant batch size $M=10^2$.
+In the remaining experiments, we select hyperparameters following a heuristic.
+For CGM-relax, we choose $\log(\lambda)$ on a linear grid and perform calibration for each value.
+For CGM-reward, we use $N=10^5$ samples to estimate $\mbalpha^\ast$.

-We find that both algorithms perform well with base model event rarity as small as $\pi=10^{-3}$; the majority of miscalibration is reduced without divergence from the base model much larger than the maximum entropy solution (\Cref{fig:synthetic-exp-2}A).
-This is surprising since for $\pi = 10^{-3}$, most batches sampled from $p_{\thetabase}$ contain no samples belonging to the second mode.
-Performance degrades below this threshold, but we suspect larger batch sizes would allow upweighting even rarer events.
+\textbf{Calibrating rare events.} Calibrating the proportion of generations belonging to rare classes is central to applications including protein ensemble modeling \citep{lewis2024scalable} and reinforcement learning \citep{okelly2018scalable}.
+To assess the performance of CGM in this setting, we consider a variation of the GMM reweighting problem where the goal is to reduce an increasingly small probability of the right mode $p_{\thetabase}(\mbx(1) > 0)$ by a factor of $2{\times}$.
+So that the scale of the initial calibration error remains constant even the probabilities become very small, we choose